cantaloupe-project/cantaloupe/README.md

     # Optional; overrides the PATH
     ImageMagickProcessor.path_to_binaries = /usr/local/bin

+    # JPEG output quality.
+Should be a number between 0-1 ending in "f"
+    ImageIoProcessor.jpg.quality = 0.7f

     # The resolver that translates the identifier in the URL to an image source.
     # Available values are `FilesystemResolver` and `HttpResolver`.
     resolver = FilesystemResolver